 Areas of Focus

-The marketing area is directly tasked with supporting the University's mission and strategic plan by building brand equity, elevating the University's national reputation, providing strong and consistent institutional message leadership, and implementing effective integrated communications strategies.
+IMC is directly tasked with supporting the Pepperdine mission and strategic plan by building brand equity, elevating the University's national reputation, providing strong and consistent institutional message leadership, and implementing effective integrated communications strategies.
 Key priorities include advertising, market research, and competitive positioning.

-Editorial - The editorial team seeks to identify and share Pepperdine's most compelling stories while ensuring that all written and electronic publications meet the high standards of Pepperdine.
-Priorities include the publication of Pepperdine Magazine, development and maintenance of the University Style Guide, copyediting, proofreading, and content creation for Pepperdine communication channels, both print and electronic.
+The editorial team seeks to identify and share Pepperdine's most compelling stories while ensuring that all written and electronic publications meet the high standards of Pepperdine.
+Priorities include the publication of Pepperdine Magazine, the President’s Report, the University Newsroom, development and maintenance of the University Style Guide, copyediting, proofreading, and content creation for Pepperdine’s print and electronic communication channels.

-Social Media - Through social media the team seeks to engage and grow the Pepperdine community as well as elevate and strengthen the University's brand in social media environment.
+The social media team seeks to engage and grow the Pepperdine community while elevating and strengthening the University's brand in the social media environment.

-Branding, Design, and Experiences - Now, more than ever, our world of design, concept development, and interactions are being impacted by the need for more of an emotional experience, through message, visuals, and the human process of absorbing information—either in small bits because our viewers don't have a lot of time, or in mass quantities because our audiences want access to more information.
+Branding, Design, and Experiences - The realm of design, concept development, and interactions are currently being impacted by the need for an increase in emotional experiences through messaging, visuals, and the process of absorbing information—either in small bits for viewers in a rush or in mass quantities for audiences who wish to consume additional information.

-The trends we are seeing require marketing communications efforts to be agile.
-The influence of mobile technology and tablet outlets cannot be overstated.
-Design and branding is directly impacted by having to tailor for the smallest possible canvas—a digital icon.
-Websites need to be responsive from desktop to mobile environment where less can be said, shown, delivered in a minimal screen size.
-Our email and print materials have had to become more effective at getting the viewer's attention, then quickly pointing them to the call to action, and the full detailed information living on the web.
+In a strategic effort to keep up with the influence of mobile technology, current design trends require agile marketing communications efforts that will allow Pepperdine to remain competitive in this space.
+Design and branding are directly impacted by tailoring for the smallest possible canvas: a digital icon.
+From desktop to mobile environments, websites must be responsive to designs where less can be revealed and delivered in a minimal screen size.
+IMC’s email and print materials are effective at getting viewers’ attention and quickly pointing them to the desired call to action, typically leading them to detailed information on the Pepperdine website.

 Our constituents are more vocal about hurdles and frustrations experienced on ineffective sites, so functionality plays a big role in how we design communications vehicles.
 They are expecting brand and message continuity at our recruiting events, donor dinners, alumni homecoming gatherings, so looking at scripting and sequencing has become more vital.